6) The Collaboration Project -began July 2018

 These are some odds & ends that I do from time to time.

 I have a lifelong love affair with comics, and at one point thought that is what I wanted to do.
 I soon learned that through an 8 page trial and error of pencils for 'Shadow of the Bat', it was not my life's purpose.
-I also taught Comics & Sequential Art at Monroe Community college a few semesters.
-I have done demonstrations as part of teaching for many years.
-I occasionally like to tackle reclaiming old furniture to work on a creative reimagining.
+I also taught (1) Comics & Sequential Art at Monroe Community college a few semesters.
+I have done (2)demonstrations as part of teaching for many years.
+I occasionally like to tackle (3)reclaiming old furniture to work on a creative reimagining.
 I saw a short film on an island in Mexico, Xochimilico; also known as island of the dolls.
 I have always enjoyed the look and concept of the wear and tear of time on materials.
 It tells a story.
-So I started saving things, and have an always evolving sculpture in my backyard.
+So I started saving things, and have an always evolving (4)sculpture in my backyard.
 At first it was just letting things age, but then it became a lot more about me and my life.
-And lastly, every once in awhile I take on a unique freelance Illustration or Fine Art project.
-I have created a sketchbook for a movie, sketches from mediums, and had artwork used in a few odd shows, and randomly started an end of the world trading card series.
+And lastly, every once in awhile I take on a (5)unique freelance Illustration or Fine Art project.
+I have created a sketchbook for a movie, sketches from mediums, and had artwork used in a few odd shows, and a (6) collaboration project with a book in mind at the end.